Roy-A-Li/WiFi-Air-Conditioner/README.md

 The core functionalities are complete, but there are several improvements to be made, such as:
 - Device to cloud implementation to allow for remote communcation (outside of WiFi network)
 - Captive portal for first time setup
-- Saved WiFi networks in EEProm
+- Save WiFi networks in EEProm and hash passwords for increased security
-- Make web server, for first time setup, look nicer by storing new web page files on SD card
+- Create SQL database of previously logged IP addresses
 - Allow user to set times of when unit is turned on automatically